fabric8io/fabric8-installer/vagrant/openshift/ReadMe.md

 ### Prepare Vagrant

 The next steps are specific for different operating systems.
 They are needed to allow easy access to dynamically generated OpenShift routes.
 These steps are needed only once.

 Some additional vagrant plugins are required to provide additional features like :
 * Plugin [landrush](https://github.com/phinze/landrush) : provides a simple dns server for vagrant guests
 * Plugin [host-manager](https://github.com/smdahlen/vagrant-hostmanager) : manages the /etc/hosts file on guests within a multi-machine environment

 #### Linux

-* Install the Vagrant plugin `landrush`
+* Install the Vagrant plugin `vagrant-hostmanager`

 ````
 vagrant plugin install vagrant-hostmanager
 ````

 * Install `dnsmasq` so that all requests to `*.vagrant.f8` get resolved to the Vagrant VM's IP.

 * Add a line `server=/vagrant.dev/127.0.0.1#10053` to the `dnsmasq` configuration.

 For Ubuntu this looks like:

 ````